excuseme17011996/Project-5-Explore-and-Summerize-Data-/README.md

 # Project-5-Explore-and-Summerize-Data-
-This is a Data Droject , comes under Udacity Nanodegree Specialization
+This is a Data Project , comes under Udacity Nanodegree Specialization